 What is SEO?
 I’ve been hearing the term SEO for years, yet I ignored it.
 I hated it to its core.
 Why?
 It just seemed too difficult to comprehend.
 Much like social media, it has an incredibly fickle nature.
 They are, however, fickle in far different ways.
 While social media garners you an audience right then and there, the website traffic from social media channels fades quickly.
 Search Engine Optimization (SEO), however, is ever changing in that the tools and techniques you must use keep changing.
 How was I ever going to catch a target that just wouldn’t stop moving?!
 To boot, it seemed way too complex to even begin.
 There are so many facets of SEO, I just didn’t know where on earth to start.
+And don’t worry, there are always great SEO Agencies if this is all too much for you!

 What is SEO, and How Can You Use It To Your Advantage – In Simple Terms